 - Evaluate- To analyse their own and existing products.
 We provide an environment where children can be reflective and discuss the aspects of their product that they are proud of and aspects that they feel could be improved.

 Each term pupils have DT days where they are given the opportunity to design, make and evaluate projects.
-This can range from cross-curricular work in Science by creating handheld torches to selecting from a range of fabrics to hand sew a cushion.
+This can range from cross-curricular work in Science by creating handheld torches to selecting from a range of fabrics to hand sew a waistcoat.
 At Woodlands we provide the opportunity for pupils to build upon their prior Design and Technology knowledge that they gain each year and offer a broad variety of projects so that pupils can use their cross-curricular knowledge to support their work.
 We recognise that all children have strengths in different areas and that by providing a variety of opportunities for children to express their creativity and curiosity we can foster these strengths as they develop throughout the years.

 Here are some images of the children engaged in their Design and Technology learning.